-We settled for lunch in Bella Italia – give Monkey a pizza and he is a very happy boy!
+We settled for lunch in Bella Italia – give him a pizza and he is a very happy boy!

 We then decided to visit the London Transport Museum.
 Somewhere none of us had been before.
 It’s not cheap – £15.00 per adult, children are free, but we’d heard good reports so thought we’d see for ourselves.

 We entered the lift, not just any lift though!
-Oh no, this is a time travelling lift, instead of counting floors we were counting years, as we went from 2013 back to 1800!
-Monkey didn’t quite get this bit, a bit too young, but some other children in the lift thought this was very cool.
+Oh no, this is a time-travelling lift, instead of counting floors we were counting years, as we went from 2013 back to 1800!
+My son didn’t quite get this bit, a bit too young, but some other children in the lift thought this was very cool.

-We came out into a different time – from 1800 onwards, a time of Sedan chairs, horse-drawn vehicles and stream trains.
-Monkey was in his element.
+We came out into a different time – from 1800 onwards, a time of Sedan chairs, horse-drawn vehicles and steam trains.
+He was in his element.

-All through the museum we found lots of interactive displays, which Monkey loved.
+All through the museum, we found lots of interactive displays, which he loved.
 He didn’t understand everything that they were trying to explain, but it got him interacting, playing, having fun.
 Anything that encourages children to explore and makes them realise that Museums are not ‘boring’ from a young age, is great as far as I’m concerned.
-I spent a lot of time in museums as a child – I had a thirst to learn, but I don’t think Daddy P went to any – this will not happen to Monkey!
+I spent a lot of time in museums as a child – I had a thirst to learn, but I don’t think Daddy P went to any – this will not happen to him!

 We stopped for a drink and a snack in the cafe, which was clean and bright as were the toilets.
 We’d had a long day out and decided it was time to go back to the car for our drive home.
-We’d all enjoyed ourselves, needless to say Monkey slept nearly all the way home.
+We’d all enjoyed ourselves, needless to say, my son slept nearly all the way home.